 The brutality of the regime and the stagnating economy causes may Filipinos to turn to the communists for protection and support.

 1976 - The constitution is amended further to allow Marcos to continue to rule by degree even after the lifting of martial law.

 1977 - Benigno Aquino, leader of the Philippines democratic opposition, is tried by a military court, found guilty of subversion and sentenced to death.
-The sentence, however, is never applied.
+The sentence is never applied.

 1980 - Aquino, who is ill, is released in May to receive medical treatment in the US.
-He will remain in the US, becoming a leader of the opposition in exile.
+He remains in the US, becoming a leader of the opposition in exile.

 1981 - Marcos proclaims the end of martial law on 17 January.
 He wins an overwhelming majority in a presidential election held in June, but the vote is rigged and is boycotted by the main opposition groups.

 Marcos claims the assassin is a communist, but a subsequent government commission of inquiry finds that the military had conspired in Aquino's death.
-However, the finding is rejected and those accused of the conspiracy are allowed to go free.
+The finding is rejected and those accused of the conspiracy are allowed to go free.

 Meanwhile, the domestic economy grinds to a halt and then begins to contract.
-But while the salaries of Filipinos are, in real terms, half as much as they were in 1956, the share of the national income held by the wealthiest 10th of the country has increased from 27% to 37%.
+The gap between haves and the have-nots widens.
+The salaries of average Filipinos are, in real terms, half as much as they were in 1956.
+The share of the national income held by the wealthiest 10% of the country has increased from 27% to 37%.